School of History, Classics & Archaeology

 New light on old buildings

-This interdisciplinary project, funded by the Leverhulme Trust (RPG-2018-223) aims to shed new light on the use and properties of earthen buildings in the Roman North-West (from Mediterranean France to Scotland).
-Drawing together the expertise of archaeologists, architects, engineers and soil scientists, it will provide a comprehensive study examining the architecture and construction of earthen buildings, their development, spread and timeframe.
-By re-analysing archaeological datasets and testing material properties, this project will change our understanding of everyday Roman building and contribute historically-tested data to the recent boom in engineering studies of the potential and sustainability of contemporary earth construction.
-The aim is to write a more complex, less selective, history of Roman architecture, one that listens to vernacular voices while contributing to debates about how sustainable building today can responsibly use soil-based materials.
+This interdisciplinary project, funded by the Leverhulme Trust (RPG-2018-223), was designed to shed new light on the use and properties of earthen buildings in the Roman North.
+Drawing together the expertise of archaeologists, architects, engineers and soil scientists, it focused on a series of case study sites, military and non-military.
+These included the Antonine Wall, Vindolanda, High Rochester, Carlisle, London, Richborough, and Valkenburg in the Netherlands.
+At each of these sites macro-scale analysis of the extant earthen architecture, including new excavation of it, was combined with microscopic analysis.
+These resulting datasets allow us to write a more complex, less selective, history of architecture in the Roman North, one that listens to vernacular voices while contributing to debates about how sustainable building today can responsibly use soil-based materials.

 HCA Leverhulme Logo